-In an age when 30 % of children are at risk for being overweight or obese, the epidemic of overeating is being compounded when children and teens are faced not only with bad school lunches, but also with machines spitting out all kinds of junk foods, they don’t stand a chance.
-Local school boards have to accept whatever the Federal Government sends to them, but it’s whole different issue when school boards are paid off by the junk food distributors that fill up school machines.
+In an age when 30% of children are at risk for being overweight or obese, the epidemic of overeating is being compounded.
+When children and teens are faced not only with bad school lunches, but also with machines spitting out all kinds of junk foods, they don’t stand a chance.
+Local school boards have to accept whatever the Federal Government sends to them.
+However, it’s a whole different issue when school boards are paid off by junk food distributors that fill school machines.
 Vending machines cause childhood obesity because of the food they contain.

 Vending Machines are Big Business

-About half of the nation’s schools districts have contracts with soft drink companies to help fund extracurricular activities.
-Some school districts receive hundreds of thousands of dollars up front from large corporations just to sign an exclusive contract with a company.
+About half of the nation’s school districts have contracts with soft drink companies to help fund extracurricular activities.
+As a result, some school districts receive hundreds of thousands of dollars up front from large corporations just to sign an exclusive contract with a company.

 High schools in Arizona reported making $2000 a month from soft drink sales.
 A school in Michigan made $50,000 in a few months from sales from vending machines.
-Princeton City School District in Ohio received $136,000 up front from Coca-Cola for a 10-year contract, and receives 40 percent of all sales ($18,000 last year) from the machines.
+Princeton City School District in Ohio received $136,000 up front from Coca-Cola for a 10-year contract.
+They receive 40% of all sales ($18,000 last year) from the machines.
 Several schools in Alabama, through the contracts with soft drink companies and other vendors, took in as much as $100,000 annually; money that pays for things like computers, teacher training and activities for Black History Month.
 Childhood obesity is very profitable for business and school districts alike.

 How Prevalent is Eating and Drinking from Vending Machines?